boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 # Column Chart

-`Column chart` allows you to compare values for a set of unordered items across categories through vertical bars ordered horizontally.
+A `column chart` allows you to compare values for a set of unordered items across categories using vertical bars that are arranged horizontally.

 ![Default Column chart](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart-view.png)

 ## How to configure the table data to column chart

-`Column chart` need a minimum of one value element and one column element to showcase.
-The measure column or expression column that you would like to analyze can be dropped into values block.
-The dimension column that you would like to categorize the measure column can be dropped onto Columns block.
-If you would like to categorize based on a series column, then the respective dimension column can be dropped onto Rows block in addition.
-These blocks are composed into Data pane.
+A `Column chart` requires at least one value element and one column element in order to be displayed.
+The measure column or expression column that you want to analyze can be placed in the values block.
+The dimension column that you want to use to categorize the measure column can be placed in the columns block.
+If you want to categorize based on a series column, then the corresponding dimension column can also be placed in the rows block.
+These blocks are combined in the Data pane.

 The following steps explains the data configuration of column chart:

-1. Drag and drop the `column chart control` icon from the tool box into design panel.
-You can find the control in tool box by search.
+1. Drag and drop the icon for the `column chart control` from the toolbox into the design panel.
+You can locate the control in the toolbox by searching for it.

 ![Adding column chart](/static/assets/visualizing-data/visualization-widgets/images/column-chart/drop-widget.png)

-2. Resize the widget as required.
+2. Please resize the widget as necessary.

 ![Resizing widget in design panel](/static/assets/visualizing-data/visualization-widgets/images/column-chart/resizing.png)